ericbalawejder/ericbalawejder.github.io/resume.md

 * Adapted to students' personalities, assess their feedback and modify instructional methods for their learning style.

 *[Graduate Assistant](https://www.wcupa.edu/_admissions/sch_dgr/assistantships.aspx).
 [West Chester University](https://www.wcupa.edu/).
 January 2015 to December 2016*
-* Paid position responsible for contributing to research, under advisor Dr. Richard Burns, in artificial intelligence on a project for exploring the automatic recognition of information graphic messages.
+* Responsible for contributing to research, under advisor Dr. Richard Burns, in artificial intelligence on a project for exploring the automatic recognition of information graphic messages.
-* Goal of the project was to understand the information conveyed in multimodal documents and have a computer model do the same.
+* Goal of the project was to create a computer model to understand the information conveyed in multimodal documents.
-* Responsible for building a [tool](https://github.com/ericbalawejder/pie-chart-bayes) to predict the underlying message of an information graphic image when given the image in XML form.
+* Built a [tool](https://github.com/ericbalawejder/pie-chart-bayes) to predict the underlying message of an information graphic image when provided in XML form.
 * Uses machine learning with a Bayesian network model written with the [Java Netica API](https://www.norsys.com/netica-j/docs/javadocs/index.html).
 * Lead team development in an agile fashion with pair programming, work assignments, iteration phases and a weekly standup.